stackabletech/druid-operator/README.md

-# druid-operator
-An Operator for Apache Druid for Stackable Data Platform
+# Stackable Operator for Apache Druid
+This is a Kubernetes Operator to manage Druid clusters.

+It is written by https://www.stackable.de[Stackable] in Rust, and it is supposed to be used with the https://github.com/stackabletech/agent[Stackable Agent] instead of the Kubernetes kubelet.

+The docs can be found in the `docs` subdirectory, and they are published together with docs for all other Stackable products at https://docs.stackable.tech.